Remediation Plan and Probation

 3. Delay the decision for action and re-review at stated time; or

-4. Request that the SPED Graduate Governance Committee place the student on academic probation.
+4. Request that the SPED Graduate Governance Committee place the student on academic and/or professional probation.
 As part of this step, the Graduate Governance Committee writes a letter to the student indicating the concern(s), objectives, date of expected progress, and consequence(s) if progress is not made.

-5. Request that the SECD Graduate Chair contact the Office of Graduate Studies about termination of the student’s program (see below)
+5. Request that the SECD Graduate Chair contact the Office of Graduate Studies about termination of the student’s program.
+(See below.)

 Termination Conditions

-If a student, during the course of their graduate program, receives more than two (2) grades below B- or two (2) XPs in courses listed on the MOC, or has a cumulative GPA fall below 3.0, the graduate degree program may be terminated.
+If a student, during the course of their graduate program, receives more than two (2) grades below B- or two (2) grades of XP in courses listed on the MOC, has a cumulative GPA fall below 3.0, or fails to successfully complete a remediation plan, the graduate degree program may be terminated.
 Should the student's cumulative GPA fall below a 3.0, the student may have the opportunity to raise the GPA to 3.0 or higher in the next semester of coursework.
 Notification of course grade or program GPA infractions will be sent to the student from the Department of Special Education and Communication Disorders.

 Professional Ethics Termination